Finding folks who are interested in your one-on-one services is one of the most challenging roadblocks most service providers face.

-Well, a few years back, I stumbled onto one of the best ways to find new prospects for my one-on-one services that I’ve ever come across.
+Well, a few years back, I stumbled onto one of the best ways to find new prospects that I’ve ever come across.

 The Simple Strategy for Attracting 1,562 (or More!)
-Prospects for Your Services
+Prospects for Your Programs, Products and Services

 Every year, I’m grateful to take part in a contest with dozens of other business owners, where we raffle off one of our done-for-you service packages to a few grand prize winners.